MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-notification-bot.md

 If you would like to learn how to start a project with Teams Toolkit from scratch, let's go through the step-by-step guide together.

-Unlike codespaces, where everything you need is packaged for you already, you will need to set you your development environment.
+Unlike codespaces, where everything you need is packaged for you already, you'll need to set you your development environment.
 Let's start with prerequisites section first before start building.

 > [!div class="nextstepaction"]
 > [Prerequisites](../toolkit/tools-prerequisites.md)